SankThomas/invoicer_v2/README.md

 2. Currency converter because yes.
 3. Research PDFLayer to convert invoice to pdf for download (and also to send to email).
 4. Probably better if I display the form and invoice side by side instead of having to switch every single time to preview.

+## NOTE:

+I am adding more features and functionality to this app.
+If you're following along from the YouTube videos, please take note of the changes in file structure and everything.

 ### Built by [Thomas Sankara](https://tsbsankara.netlify.app)